GDQuest/website/content/post/2019/01/godot-course-kickstater/index.md

 This time, we are releasing all our code as Free Software from day one!
 Both during and after the campaign.

 We are also publishing new free tutorials every day during the Kickstarter!
-So make sure to subscribe to [GDquest's YoUTube channel](https://www.youtube.com/c/gdquest/).
+So make sure to subscribe to [GDQuest's YoUTube channel](https://www.youtube.com/c/gdquest/).

 ![godot-3.1-editor-2d-720p.jpg](https://godotengine.org/storage/app/uploads/public/5c3/ec0/54c/5c3ec054c8931864836227.jpg)

-*Our [Open RPG engine](https://github.com/GDquest/godot-open-rpg) is available for anyone to study, distribute, and reuse freely.*
+*Our [Open RPG engine](https://github.com/GDQuest/godot-open-rpg) is available for anyone to study, distribute, and reuse freely.*

 ## I've got some questions

 If you haven't already, check the [Kickstarter campaign's page](https://www.kickstarter.com/projects/gdquest/create-your-own-games-with-godot-the-free-game-eng/).
 You will find more details there.

 Then, I'm here to help.
-You can reach me [on Twitter](https://twitter.com/NathanGDquest), leave comments [on YouTube](https://www.youtube.com/c/gdquest/), or come chat with the community on the [GDquest Discord server](https://discord.gg/CHYVgar).
+You can reach me [on Twitter](https://twitter.com/NathanGDQuest), leave comments [on YouTube](https://www.youtube.com/c/gdquest/), or come chat with the community on the [GDQuest Discord server](https://discord.gg/CHYVgar).

 Even if you can't back us, a successful campaign will allow us to create more content for the official documentation, and more Free resources.
 So please consider sharing the word!
 It's essential for us to keep going.